-10.28 A different school of thought, primarily found in the Queen's Bench subgroup, favoured more radical change with replacement of the Peruvian Guano test.
+10.29 A different school of thought, primarily found in the Queen's Bench subgroup, favoured more radical change with replacement of the Peruvian Guano test.

-10.29 In England and Wales, following on from the Woolf Reforms, the Civil Procedure Rules (CPR) replaced the Peruvian Guano test with provision for "standard disclosure" following a "reasonable search", all subject to the proportionality tests contained in the overriding objectives.
+10.30 In England and Wales, following on from the Woolf reforms, the Civil Procedure Rules (CPR) replaced the Peruvian Guano test with provision for 'standard disclosure following a 'reasonable search', all subject to the proportionality tests contained in the overriding objectives.
 Part 31.5(1) of the CPR makes provision for automatic disclosure orders for standard disclosure unless the court directs otherwise.
+A form N265 for standard disclosure is completed by the defendant directing them to their duties under the standard disclosure provision.

-10.30 Further, the court may limit standard disclosure or even dispense with it entirely (Part 31.5(2), or the parties in a case may do so by agreement in writing under Part 31.5(3)).
-Standard disclosure is defined at Part 31.6 so as to require a party to disclose only those documents which: that party relies on; or adversely affect its own case; or that of another party or supports another party's case; or is a document of a type required to be disclosed by a relevant practice direction.
+10.31 Further, the court may limit standard disclosure or even dispense with it entirely (Part 31.5(1)(b)).
+The parties in a case may do so by agreement in writing under Part 31.5(1)(c).
+Standard disclosure is defined at Part 31.6 so as to require a party to disclose only those documents that: that party relies on; or adversely affect its own case; or that of another party or supports another party's case; or is a document of a type required to be disclosed by a relevant practice direction.

-10.31 The Pre-Action Protocol for Personal Injuries Claims, which is to be read in conjunction with the main CPR (See BO-001 CPR) provides lists of what constitutes fast track or standard disclosure for various types of case in various categories including road traffic, highway, tripping, or workplace accidents, etc.
+10.32 The Pre-Action Protocol for Personal Injuries Claims, which is to be read in conjunction with the main CPR (See BO-001 CPR) provides lists of what constitutes fast-track or standard disclosure for various types of case in various categories, including road-traffic, highway, tripping, or workplace accidents, etc.

-10.32 Thus, the difference between the two approaches to discovery was this83.
-The Peruvian Guano test is a much wider test than that for "standard disclosure".
-What was now required in England was that, following only a "reasonable search" (CPR 31.7(1)), the disclosing party should, before making disclosure, consider each document to see whether it adversely affects his own or another party's case or supports another party's case under the "standard disclosure" and associated "reasonable search" rules.
-It was possible for a highly material document to exist which would be outside "standard disclosure" but within the Peruvian Guano test.
-Or such a document might be one which would not be found by a reasonable search.
+10.33 Thus, the difference between the two approaches to discovery was this3.
+The Peruvian Guano test is a much wider test than that for standard disclosure.
+What was now required in England was that, following only a "reasonable search" (CPR 31.7(1)), the disclosing party should, before making disclosure, consider each document to see whether it adversely affects their own or another party's case or supports another party's case under the standard disclosure and associated reasonable search rules.
+It was possible for a highly material document to exist that would be outside standard disclosure but within the Peruvian Guano test.
+Or such a document might be one that would not be found by a reasonable search.
 No doubt such cases are rare.
-But the rules sacrificed the "perfect justice" solution for the more pragmatic "standard disclosure" and "reasonable search" rule, even though in the rare instance the "right" result may not be achieved.
+But the rules sacrificed the 'perfect justice' solution for the more pragmatic standard disclosure and reasonable search rule, even though in the rare instance the 'right' result may not be achieved.

-10.33 The possibility of incomplete disclosure leading to injustice led to the amendment of the CPR in England and Wales in 2002.
-CPR 31.12 now specifically enables the court to make an order for "specific disclosure".
-Under paragraph 5.5 of Practice Direction 31A, the court may, on an application for specific disclosure, direct a party to carry out a search for (and disclose) any documents which it is reasonable to suppose may contain information which may "enable the party applying for disclosure either to advance his own case or to damage that of the party giving disclosure; or lead to a train of enquiry which has either of those consequences" (emphasis added).
+10.34 The possibility of incomplete disclosure leading to injustice led to the amendment of the CPR in England and Wales in 2002.
+CPR 31.12 now specifically enables the court to make an order for 'specific disclosure'.
+Under paragraph 5.5 of Practice Direction 31A, the court may, on an application for specific disclosure, direct a party to carry out a search for (and disclose) any documents that it is reasonable to suppose may contain information that may 'enable the party applying for disclosure either to advance his own case or to damage that of the party giving disclosure; or lead to a train of enquiry which has either of those consequences' (emphasis added).